 With KATE PANKHURST

 Illustrator, author and suffragette descendant Kate Pankhurst tells the stories of some of the incredible female scientists whose hard work and persistence changed our understanding of science and transformed people's ideas of what women can do.

 We learned about Mae Jemison’s out-of-this-world story as the first African American woman in space; the lengths that Elizabeth Blackwell went to in order to become the first female doctor, and many, many more!
 There was drawing, dressing up and most importantly, there was lots of inspiration to change the world!

 11.30am – 12.30pm

 DAYDREAMS & JELLYBEANS: POEMS TO READ ALOUD

 With ALEX WHARTON

-Join award-winning poet Alex Wharton for an event full of rhyme, rhythm and free verse as he reads from his new poetry collection, “Daydreams and Jellybeans” (illustrated by Katy Riddell) and also shares hints and tips for making poetry of your own.
+Award-winning poet Alex Wharton gave us an event full of rhyme, rhythm and free verse as he read from his new poetry collection, “Daydreams and Jellybeans” (illustrated by Katy Riddell) and also shared hints and tips for making poetry of your own.

 Alex’s poems for primary age children are both funny and sensitive, promoting inclusion and nurturing a love of language, reading, confidence and self-expression.

-So join us to fill your ears with wonderful words, celebrate the beauty of nature and the power of poetry to inspire!
+A wonderful time full of wonderful words, celebrating the beauty of nature and the power of poetry to inspire!